-Tourist traps are everywhere — overpriced restaurants next to major sights, taxi drivers who “conveniently” know a great shop along the route, gem investment scams, fake monks collecting donations, switched price menus, and attractions with long queues that deliver a mediocre experience.
+Tourist traps are everywhere — overpriced restaurants next to major sights, taxi drivers who “conveniently” know a great shop along the route, gem investment scams, fake monks collecting donations, switched price menus, and attractions with long lines that deliver a mediocre experience.
 Avoiding them isn’t about being cynical or paranoid — it’s about making better choices that give you more authentic, enjoyable experiences at lower cost.

 The Restaurant Trap